What's happened

 How we got here

-Current military policy prohibits personnel from carrying personal weapons on base without permission, with strict storage rules.
-Past shootings, such as the 2009 Fort Hood attack and incidents at Fort Stewart, have highlighted security concerns.
-The proposed change responds to these events and ongoing debates about base safety.
+Current military policy prohibits personnel from carrying personal weapons on base without permission, with strict storage protocols.
+Past shootings, including the 2009 Fort Hood massacre and incidents at Fort Stewart, have highlighted vulnerabilities.
+The new directive aims to address these issues by enabling troops to carry firearms for self-defense, responding to calls for increased security following multiple incidents.

 Go deeper